jenkinsci/job-dsl-plugin/docs/Job-reference.md

             embUnit { ... }                                 // see aUnit closure above
             fpcUnit { ... }                                 // see aUnit closure above
             googleTest { ... }                              // see aUnit closure above
+            gtester { ... }                                 // see aUnit closure above
             jUnit { ... }                                   // see aUnit closure above
             msTest { ... }                                  // see aUnit closure above
             mbUnit { ... }                                  // see aUnit closure above